MT Headshot.jpg

 In the News

-Maren Trochmann quoted on the importance of housing and a safe community by Rachel Ellis and Daniella DeRobbio, "College of Charleston Professors, Staff Ask City to Reallocate Police Funding" ABC 4 News, October 26, 2020.
+Quoted by Rachel Ellis and Daniella DeRobbio in "College of Charleston Professors, Staff Ask City to Reallocate Police Funding," ABC 4 News, October 26, 2020.

-Maren Trochmann quoted on housing authorities maintaining financial solvency any way they can often to the detriment of tenants by Danielle Ohl, Talia Buford and Beena Raghavendran, "An Annapolis Woman Was Sued Over Rent She Didn’t Owe.
-It Took Seven Court Dates to Prove She Was Right" Capital Gazette, August 25, 2020.
+Quoted by Danielle Ohl, Talia Buford and Beena Raghavendran in "An Annapolis Woman Was Sued Over Rent She Didn’t Owe.
+It Took Seven Court Dates to Prove She Was Right," Capital Gazette, August 25, 2020.

 Publications